Australian Botanical Products Pty Ltd

 (a) Title in and to the Goods shall not pass to the Buyer until payment in full for all Goods supplied is received in full and in cleared funds.

-(b) The Buyer acknowledges that until title in and to the Goods passes to the Buyer in accordance with this clause, the Buyer holds the Goods as bailed of the Seller and that a fiduciary relationship exists between the Buyer and the Seller.
+(b) The Buyer acknowledges that until title to the Goods passes to the Buyer in accordance with this clause, the Buyer holds the Goods as bailee of the Seller.
 Until the Buyer has paid the Seller in full for the Goods supplied, the Seller remains the owner of such Goods.

 (c) Until title in and to the Goods passes to the Buyer in accordance with this clause the Buyer shall store the Goods separately and in such a manner that they are clearly identified as the property of the Seller.
 In addition to any rights the Seller may have under Chapter 4 of the PPS Act, the Seller shall be entitled at any time until title in and to the Goods passes to the Buyer to demand the return of the Goods and, except where the Buyer is an Individual, shall be entitled without notice to the Buyer and without liability to the Buyer to enter (or have its representatives enter) any premises occupied by the Buyer in order to search for and remove the Goods.
 The Buyer and its representatives shall provide all reasonable assistance to the Seller and its representatives for this purpose.
 If there is any inconsistency between the Seller’s rights under this clause 7(c) and its rights under Chapter 4 of the PPS Act, this clause 7(c) prevails.